RFCommander/RFCommander.github.io/docs/about.markdown

  <ol>
   <li>It is a great way to consolidate and organise the knowledge that I am studying/learning/revisiting</li>
   <li>In the future if I forget something or if I am in doubt, I can always read back my posts</li>
-  <li>It may help someone undestand a specific concept or get by a specific hurdle.
+  <li>It may help someone understand a specific concept or get by a specific hurdle.
 Sometimes just a different perspective is enough</li>
 </ol>